A newcomer’s guide to the social aspects of school

 Graduations for students in Canada occur at least twice, at the end of Grade 8 and Grade 12.
 When a student finishes Grade 8, families, teachers, and students gather to celebrate that the students have successfully completed their time in school.
 After the graduation ceremony, some schools offer a graduation party, where students enjoy a fancy dinner and then dance.
 It is not required that students attend both the ceremony and the party.

 The second graduation ceremony happens when students finish Grade 12.
 The ceremony is followed by a dance called “prom.”
 Like the Grade 8 ceremony, the high school ceremony recognizes the students’ completion of their high school education.
 Around the time of the graduation ceremony, high school students can choose whether or not to attend prom.
-Proms typically take place anytime between the end of May to mid-June.
+Proms typically take place anytime between the end of May and mid-June.
 Prom is usually a themed, formal party that includes a fancy dinner, dancing, and professional photography as a fun way to celebrate the end of one’s high school life.

 While prom may be a fun way to end a student’s high school time, it can also be a costly expense for newcomers to even think about.
 In 2015, a telephone survey by Visa Canada showed that parents were typically willing to spend around $424 on their daughter’s prom outfit and around $278 for their son’s.
 In addition to the outfit costs, parents also have to consider additional prom costs.
 For example, an article by CBC showed how a British Columbia high school student could buy her prom dress for $350 but then spend double that amount of money to get her hair, makeup, shoes, and also pay for a $120 prom entry ticket.
 Although some schools offer discounted tickets to students who need them, many newcomers may still be unable to afford the costs of prom.
 This becomes another part of school that newcomers may feel left out of.